wearpants/instrument/doc/basic_use.rst

 ...     return total
 ...
 >>> sum_squares2(*range(5))
-__main__.sum_squares2: 5 elements in 0.50 seconds
+__main__.sum_squares2: 5 items in 0.50 seconds
 30

 The :func:`producer` decorator measures a function that produces many items.
-This is similar to using :func:`iter` as a decorator, but for functions that return lists instead of iterators (or other object supporting ``len()``):
+This is similar to using :func:`all` as a decorator, but for functions that return lists instead of iterators (or other object supporting ``len()``):

 >>> @instrument.producer()